RaginaPhalangae/Weather_Forecasting_Tool/README.md

 The script includes a function kelvin_to_celsius_to_fahrenheit to convert temperature from Kelvin to Celsius and Fahrenheit.
 The retrieved weather data is displayed in both Celsius and Fahrenheit units.
-The API key for OpenWeatherMap is obtained from the user through input

 The script handles potential exceptions such as unsuccessful API requests, errors in parsing the JSON response, and missing data fields.
 It provides appropriate error messages in case of exceptions.

-To run the script, the user needs to provide a city name as a commandline argument.
+To run the script, the user needs to provide a city name as a command line argument.
 If no argument is provided, a message requesting a city name is displayed

 # How to use it: